Introduction: Plastic Waste Management Rules

 - Last but not least, comes the importers.

 Management of the Plastic Waste

 Plastic waste management can be given effect by the local bodies confined in urban areas in the manner as given below:

 - The first and foremost thing which is much expected is that the plastic waste which carries the ability to be recycled must be channelized to the recycling centers that are registered.
-Also the recycling of the plastic must comply with that of the Indian standard.
+Also, the recycling of plastic must comply with that of the Indian standard.

-- The guidelines issued by the central pollution control board on a timely basis must be strictly followed when it's about the processing of the thermoset plastic waste and its related disposal.
+- The guidelines issued by the central pollution control board on a timely basis must be strictly followed when it's to the processing of thermoset plastic waste and its related disposal.

-- The responsibility that comes in the first place with respect to that of the local body is that it must ensure that the plastic waste is well segregated and collected.
-Further they must ensure that the plastic waste is also disposed of using correct methods.
+- The responsibility that comes in first place with respect to that of the local body is that it must ensure that the plastic waste is well segregated and collected.
+Further, they must ensure that the plastic waste is also disposed of using the correct methods.

 - The next responsibility of the local bodies is to make sure that the plastic waste which can be recycled must be channelized to the target sites or the recycling and processing facilities that have the required registration.